Policy Mirror Descent for Reinforcement Learning: Linear Convergence, New Sampling Complexity, and Generalized Problem Classes: Stochastic Policy Mirror Descent

-In view of Theorem~\ref{theorem_srpmd_un_reg_optimal}, the SAPMD method does not need to randomly output a solution as most existing nonconvex stochastic gradient descent methods did.
+First, in view of Theorem~\ref{theorem_srpmd_un_reg_optimal}, the SAPMD method does not need to randomly output a solution as most existing nonconvex stochastic gradient descent methods did.
 Instead, the linear rate of convergence in \eqnok{eq:srpmd_un_reg_optimal} has been established for the last iterate $\pi_k$ generated by this algorithm.
+The convergence for the last iterate indicates that the SAMPD method will continuously improve the policy deployed by the system for implementation and evaluation.
+This is not the case for the convergence of the average or random iterate, since the average iterate will not be implemented and evaluated, and the convergence of the random iterate does not warrant continuous improvement of the generated policies.

+Second, both Theorems~\ref{theorem:SPMD_reg} and~\ref{theorem_srpmd_un_reg_optimal} allow us to establish some strong large-deviation properties associated with the convergence of SPMD and SAPMD.
+Let us focus on the SAPMD method.
+For a given confidence level $\lambda \in (0,1)$ and accuracy level $\epsilon > 0$, if the number of iterations $k$ satisfies